Best Of16 min read

 Fidelity

-Fidelity Go is the no-brainer if you already have accounts at Fidelity.
+If you already have accounts at Fidelity, Fidelity Go is the obvious choice.
 Zero fees under $25,000, zero minimums, and automatic rebalancing using Fidelity's own zero-expense-ratio mutual funds.
 That last part really matters: the underlying investments themselves cost nothing.
-You're not paying 0.25% management plus 0.10% in ETF expenses — you're paying 0% management and 0% fund expenses on sub-$25K balances.
+You're not paying 0.25% management plus 0.10% in fund expenses — you're paying 0% management and 0% fund expenses on anything under $25K.
 That's genuinely hard to beat.

 Above $25,000, the fee jumps to 0.35%/year, which is higher than both Wealthfront and Betterment.
-That's a real weakness and worth knowing before you get too deep into the Fidelity ecosystem.
-But the quality of Fidelity's platform, its customer service reputation, and the convenience of having everything under one roof keeps it competitive despite that pricing quirk.
+That's a real weakness you should know about before getting too deep with Fidelity.
+But the overall quality of their platform, their customer service reputation, and the convenience of having everything in one place keeps it competitive despite that pricing jump.

 Key Features: